OssyCA/PersonalChatbot/README.md

-# 🔐 AJWT Authentication Project
+# 🔐 JWT Authentication Project

 ⚠️ **Learning Project – Not for Production Use** ⚠️
 This project was created as a learning exercise to explore different approaches to JWT authentication in a full-stack environment.
 It is **not intended for production** without further security considerations and improvements.